gaberull/CountingCards/README.md

     - Add funds after running out
     - Quit with option from menu prompt
 - Net session results are displayed at end of game, when the quit option is requested
-- Testing Mode:
+- Testing Mode (hidden feature):
-    * If user inputs the number of players to be 9, they can choose the hand that is dealt to them.
-There is nothing on screen that tells them about this.
+    * If user inputs the number of players to be 9, they can choose the hand that is dealt to them
     * User can then choose the card they receive from hitting or doubling.
     * Since these cards are not dealt out of the shoe, they do not affect the count
+    * This is a hidden feature and there is no prompt on-screen that tells the player about this

 ## Blackjack Terminology